Rajma Recipe | Rajma Masala (Restaurant Style)

 • Crush the ginger, garlic and green chillies in a mortar-pestle to a fine or semi-fine texture.
 Set aside

 • Check if the rajma beans are cooked or not by taking a bite or pressing a few beans.
+They should be melt in the mouth and must be completely cooked and tender.

-• If the beans are cooked well set aside or drain the beans.
+• If the beans are cooked well; set aside or drain the beans.

 Making masala